cs411-alawini/fa23-cs411-team015-SaveDALegends/doc/UML.md

 5) Team(Teamid: VARCHAR(50) [PK], TeamName: VARCHAR(50), Countryname: VARCHAR(20) [FK to Country.Countryname])

-*6) Belongs(Athleteid: VARCHAR(20) [FK to Athlete.Athleteid], Teamid: VARCHAR(50) [FK to Team.Teamid], [PK] (Athleteid, Teamid))
+6) Belongs(Athleteid: VARCHAR(20) [PK] [FK to Athlete.Athleteid], Teamid: VARCHAR(50) [PK] [FK to Team.Teamid])

-7) Roles(Athleteid: VARCHAR(20) [PK] [FK to Athlete.Athleteid], Role:ENUM)
+7) Roles(Athleteid: VARCHAR(20) [PK] [FK to Athlete.Athleteid], Role: ENUM)

-*8) Plays(Teamid: VARCHAR(50) [FK to Team.Teamid], Sportid: VARCHAR(50) [FK to Sport.Sportid], Position: INT, [PK] (Teamid, Sportid))
+8) Plays(Teamid: VARCHAR(50) [PK] [FK to Team.Teamid], Sportid: VARCHAR(50) [PK] [FK to Sport.Sportid], Position: INT)

-# Assumption/details to be known of:
+# Assumptions to be known of:

+# Athlete:
+a) Each Athlete is identified by a unique Athleteid and has name and gender
-1) Athlete can either be a coach or a player this is determined by the role attribute which belongs to relation "Belongs"
+b) Athlete can belong to a team either as a Coach/Player which is determined by the Role relationship attribute for "Belongs" Relationship

-2) All participations from team only no direct participation from Athlete in any sport
+c) Athlete can participate in a sport only via a team, so Athlete has to be part of atleast one team

+# Team:
-3) A team should participate in at least one sport and should contain atleast one player
+a) A Team must have atleast one athlete and must participate in atleast one Sport

-4) "Plays" relation has an attribute known as position which indicates the rank/position won for a specific pair of <team,sport>

-5) All the medals(position 1 or 2 or 3) are given to a team only, which in turn consists of athletes
+b) Each Team has Teamid which is unique and a Teamname
+c) A Team wins a gold, silver and bronze for positions 1, 2 and 3 respectively.
+Position is a relationship attribute for "Plays" relationship

-6) If a team wins a medal(position 1 or 2 or 3) it means that all the athletes in the team who are players can win the medal
+d) If a team wins a medal all the players in that team also get a medal

+# Sport:
+a) A Sport Relation contains the details of the sports in the form of SportName and its Category (Eg: SportName: Running, Category: 100m Mens)
+b) A Sport must be played by atleast one team

+# Country:
+a) Country relation contains only the countries that are part of Olympics
+b) Each country has a unique Countryname

+# User:
-7) A user should have unique email, userid and phoneno and thus are mandatory
+a) A user should have unique email, userid and phoneno and thus are mandatory

-8) Country table contains only the countries that are part of Olympics
+b) Each user has attributes email, userid, phoneno which are unique and also a name and password